jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The teacher who is indeed wise does not bid you to enter the house of his wisdom but rather leads you to the threshold of your mind.
+There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle.
-- Kahlil Gibran
+- Albert Einstein

-Updated on: [2/7/2022]
+Updated on: [2/8/2022]
 <!-- #quoteEnd -->
 </pre>